Everyone knows that a smoked brisket is only as good as the rub that seasons it.

 If spicy flavors are what you desire, a blend of dried hot pepper spices could be an excellent way to turn the heat up a notch.

-Is there a special technique to applying a rub?
+Is there a special technique for applying a rub?

 You’ll find a lot of differing information on this subject.
 However, it’s equally as effective to sprinkle the rub on the meat as it is to actually rub the spices in with your hands.